-3 INTERNAL AUDIT STRATEGY AND PLAN
+7 BACKGROUND - INTERNAL AUDIT STRATEGY AND PLAN

-- 3.1 Internal Audit provides an independent opinion to the organisation on the control environment by evaluating its effectiveness in achieving the organisation's objectives.
-It examines, evaluates and reports on the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of resources. - 3.2 The proposed strategy for effectively delivering this assurance over the next three years and the planned individual reviews to be undertaken over this period are set out as Appendices 1 and 2 to this report. - 3.3 Members of this Committee will recall that at the meeting of 4th February 2004 the compilation of a Strategy in the form prescribed was the one requirement within the Chartered Institute of Public Finance and Accountancy's recently-produced Code of Practice for Internal Audit in Local Government which the Council's Internal Audit section did not comply with.
-This report, as well as presenting the Audit Plan, addresses that.
+- 7.1 Internal Audit provides an independent opinion to the organisation on the control environment by evaluating its effectiveness in achieving the organisation's objectives.
+It examines, evaluates and reports on the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of resources. - 7.2 The proposed strategy for effectively delivering this assurance over the next three years and the planned individual reviews to be undertaken over this period are set out as Appendices 1 and 2 to this report. - 7.3 The production of a strategy for internal audit is a requirement of the Code of Practice for Internal Audit in Local Government issued by the Chartered Institute of Public Finance and Accountancy.